brain-life/app-splitshells/README.md

 If you are not going to use the one that we've published on docker hub, you can build the container locally by git cloning this repo, and then run following command

-`docker build -t app-splitshell .`
+`docker build -t app-splitshells .`

 ## Create config.json